tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 #### Starvation Attack
 A user/node may try to launch a starvation attack by creating a number of bad nodes that do not provide any resources or services to the network, causing existing peers to search through a larger network database or request more tunnels than should be necessary.
-An attempt to find nodes can be difficult, as they are not different to failing or loaded nodes.
+An attempt to find useful nodes can be difficult, as there are no differences between them and failing or loaded nodes.
 However, I2P, by design, maintains a profile of all peers and attempts to identify and ignore poorly performing nodes, making this attack difficult.